Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Resonant orbits in angle space

-In this work, we distinguish between (i) the real radial and azimuthal frequencies in a barred system, $\Omega_{R,\text{true}}$ and $\Omega_{\phi,\text{true}} $, which are determined from orbit integration and a Fourier transform of the coordinate time evolution (see Section \ref{sec:simulation_description}), and (ii) the axisymmetric frequency estimates, $\Omega_{R,\text{axi}}$ and $\Omega_{\phi,\text{axi}}$, calculated in the axisymmetric background potential, and associated with the axisymmetric action-angles.
-These frequencies can differ substantially from each other.
+In this work, we distinguish between two sets of orbital frequencies: \begin{itemize}[leftmargin=*,topsep=1ex,itemsep=1ex] \item $\Omega_{R,\text{true}}$ and $\Omega_{\phi,\text{true}}$ are the real radial and azimuthal orbital frequencies in a barred system.
+They are determined as the primary frequencies from a Fourier transform of the actual time-evolved orbit in the barred potential (see Section \ref{sec:simulation_description} and Figure \ref{fig:slow_angle_frequencies}). \item $\Omega_{R,\text{axi}}$ and $\Omega_{\phi,\text{axi}}$ are the axisymmetric frequency estimates.
+They are calculated instantaneously in the axisymmetric background potential and are associated with the axisymmetric action-angle estimates in Equation \eqref{eq:angle_def}. \end{itemize} These frequencies can differ substantially from each other.